Your information is secure with Newegg.

 - Your credit card number (including expiration date and credit card security code).

 - Your Newegg.com user name and password.

 - Your address, phone number, or other personal information.

-While this email looks like a genuine Newegg.com email, when you move your mouse cursor over the link, it will show a site that does not contain .newegg.com in it.
+While these email looks like a genuine Newegg.com email, when you move your mouse cursor over a link, it will show a site that does not contain .newegg.com in it.
 To keep your personal information safe, please take a moment to look at where the link will take you before clicking on it.